Execution vs Idea: Why Being Right Still Loses Money

 9. Bad Trade Management

-Moving stop too early, taking profit too early, holding losers too long.
-Execution destroys more traders than direction ever will.
+Most traders sabotage the trade after they enter: moving the stop too early, taking profit too early, or holding losers too long because they want to be “right.”
+Execution destroys more accounts than direction ever will, because it turns manageable trades into emotional reactions.